libigl/libigl/README.md

 ### OpenMP and Windows
 Some of our functions will take advantage of OpenMP if available.
-However, it has come to our attention that Visual Studio + Eigen does not work properly with OpenMP.
-Since OpenMP only improves performance without affecting functionality we recommend avoiding OpenMP on Windows or proceeding with caution.
+However, it has come to our attention that Visual Studio + Eigen + OpenMP does not work properly.
+Since we use OpenMP only to improve performance, we recommend avoiding OpenMP on Windows or proceeding with caution.

 ## Download
 You can keep up to date by cloning a read-only copy of our GitHub